geo-fluid-dynamics/im-trajectory-model/README.md

 ```
 ./IMtrajectoryModel -l LOGFILE -i INPUTFILE -o OUTPUTFILE
 ```
-in which `LOGFILE` is the location of the IceMole logfile, `INPUTFILE` the location of the input file (e.g. inputs.ini) and `OUTPUTFILE` the location where you want to save the melting trajectory.
+in which `LOGFILE` is the location of the logfile that contains the heater states, `INPUTFILE` the location of the input file (e.g. inputs.ini) and `OUTPUTFILE` is the location where to save the melting trajectory.

 ## Coordinate System (COS)
 ### Melting Probe COS (local COS)
-The IDs of the heating cartridges and wall heaters are used to define the melting probe COS as shown in the following schematic (note that the viewer looks from the back of the melting probe to the melting direction)
+The IDs of the heating cartridges in the melting head and wall heaters are used to define the melting probe COS as shown in the following schematic (note that the viewer looks from the back of the melting probe to the melting direction)

 ![IMschematic](doc/github/IMschematic.png)